Parallel surface defects, Hecke operators, and quantum Hitchin system: TQ equations and opers

 Since the canonical surface defect was realized as a $\ve_1$-lattice summation of the $Q$-observables, we will first start from the configuration of the $Q$-observable on top of the regular monodromy surface defect, and then perform the proper $\ve_1$-lattice summation to convert the $Q$-observable to the canonical surface defect.

 Thus, we consider the gauge origami setup involving gauge theories in three complex planes: ${\BC}^{2}_{12}$, where the original physical theory lives, ${\BC}^{2}_{13}$ producing the surface defect along the ${\BC}_{1}$ complex line, and ${\BC}^{2}_{34}$, generating a point-like observable, the $qq$-character.
+The difference from the previous section \ref{eq:subsubop} is that the gauge origami worldvolume includes an additional orbifold, $X = \BC_1 \times \BC_{234} ^3 /\G_{34}\times \G_{24}$ giving rise to the monodromy surface defect.
 The data of gauge theories is encoded in the equivariant Chern characters of the respective Chan-Paton spaces:

 Here, $a_{\omega}$ stand for the Coulomb moduli of the ${\BC}^{2}_{12}$ theory, $m^{\pm}_{\omega}$ translate to the hypermultiplet masses, while $x'_{\omega}$ and $x$ are the parameters of the observables.
 The gauge origami partition function produces an observable whose vacuum expectation value is regular $x$.
 Namely, the partition function can be written as